leonardowf/baroneza/README.md

 The main components are: Endpoints, UseCases, Workers and Services.

 ### Endpoints
 Endpoints are the entry of every request.
 They exist to keep documented all the supported APIs.
-They should map 1:1 to a use-case.
+They should map 1:1 to a UseCase.

 ### UseCases
-Use cases perform the logic of the application.
-They can have other UseCases as dependency and also workers.
+UseCases perform the logic of the application.
+They can have other UseCases as dependencies and also many Workers.

 ### Workers
 Workers do only one thing.
-They can have services as dependencies.
+They can have Services as dependencies.

 ### Services
 Services make the bridge of baroneza and external APIs.